Use OpenDNS for Free to Increase Network Security and Block Adult Content On Your Home Network

 What is OpenDNS?

 How does it work?
-When you click on a link in your email or web browser the friendly name of the server has to be resolved to an IP address.
+When you click on a link in your email or web browser the friendly name of the server has to be resolved to a numeric IP address.
 This is done via the Domain Name System, or DNS.
 If the DNS server you use is “smart”, it can recognize requests for known malicious and adult sites and return a “safe” host instead that will result in a warning message instead of a malicious site.

 It’s free, although there are also paid options (Home VIP) that bring additional capabilities.